rivethealth/rules_javascript/docs/module.md

 However, this approach gives important meaning to symlinks, thus precluding the abililty to use symlinks for transparent file layout.

+A minor concern Node.js would resolve the realpath and "escape" the runfile tree, which -- without sandboxing (e.g. `bazel run`) -- could lead to pulling in old files.

 ### Hoisting

 Alternatively `--preserve-symlinks` could remove symlinks from module